meeshh/batmansay/README.md

 You can also run `batmansay -h` for help

 Feel free to add the command to your `.bashrc` or `.zshrc` files so you can have a character greeting when you first open your shell.
 Or perhaps your CI/CD pipeline to pipe the error logs into `batmansay`

+## OpenAI integration
+If you want to use OpenAI integration to generate a random quote from ChatGPT for the randomly chosen character, you can follow these steps:

+1. Generate an API key from OpenAI by visiting the OpenAI Developer Dashboard.

+2. Set the environment variable TOKEN_OPENAI to your API key.
+You can do this by adding the following line to your shell configuration file (~/.bashrc for Bash, ~/.zshrc for Zsh, ~/.config/fish/config.fish for Fish):

+    ```bash
+    export TOKEN_OPENAI=YOUR_API_KEY
+    ```
+    Alternatively, if you're using Node.js for development purposes, you can create a `.env` file in the root directory of your project with the following content:

+    ```javascript
+    TOKEN_OPENAI=YOUR_API_KEY
+    ```

+    This will allow you to access your OpenAI API key in your Node.js code through the `process.env.TOKEN_OPENAI` variable.

+Once you have set the `TOKEN_OPENAI` environment variable, batmansay will use it to generate a random quote for the randomly chosen character.

 ## ❖ Contribution